-Your dogs’ ears will be up (not forward) with their tail down and relaxed unless of course, it’s wagging which is a good indication any dog is happy.
+Your dogs’ ears will be up (not forward) with their tail down and relaxed, unless of course, it’s wagging which is a good indication any dog is happy.
 They will have a soft, open mouth that kind of looks like a dog version of a smile, and their eyes will look natural, relaxed and the whites will barely be visible.

 The main sign of an alert dog is the ears being forward and they may twitch if they’re trying to listen out for a specific sound.
 Their eyes will be open and bright as they concentrate.
-They'll look focused with a motionless tail and closed mouth.
-Some dogs may even growl or bark depending on the situation.
+Essentially, your dog is checking out their surroundings, judging whether or not there is a threat that'll need their attention and action.

 Avoiding eye contact is a key trait of an anxious dog.
 Their body and tail will be still and slightly lowered, along with flattened ears and a raised paw.
-Sweaty footprints can also be an obvious sign, along with a raised paw and ears flattened.
-In this situation, dogs will typically convey a submissive body language with their neck low to the ground and in some more extreme cases, urination.
+Sweaty footprints can also be an obvious sign, along with repeated yawning.
+Although yawning can be a sign of tiredness, it can also indicate extreme stress.

 A tucked tail and darting eyes whilst they concentrate on the source of fear is often a giveaway.
 Many will try and make themselves as small as possible and their body posture will be tense and low to the ground, very similar to the signs for anxiety that are listed above.

 A relieved dog can often be easy to spot when its position changes from a previously angry or anxious position.
 They will visibly relax, with the eyes softening and head returning to a lower position.

 Resting on the front legs with a raised bottom and a wagging tail are the main giveaways of a playful dog.
 Bringing a toy over is a pretty good sign too!
 Their body will be very bouncy, along with their tail which may be widely wagging from side to side, communicating that they want to play.
 It's likely that they'll hold this bowed position for a few seconds just before they break free to run in a random direction or of course, get the zoomies.